CS-433/cs-433-project-2-layers-slayers/README.md

 - André Langmeier (<andre.langmeier@epfl.ch>)

 ## Folders (to be updated)
-- data : *contains all the data used to train and test the model*.
+- data : *contains all the data used to train and test the models*.
 - saved-models : *contains all the models we used for our kept AIcrowd prediction*
 - Imaging, MachineLearning, helpers : *contain the internal packages used for the project : helpers, Imaging and MachineLearning*